 Following his undergraduate studies, Dr. Nowland attended Texas A&M University's College of Veterinary Medicine where he received his Doctorate of Veterinary Medicine in 1984.
 His areas of special professional focus include emergency medicine and surgery.
 He is a member of the American Veterinary Medical Association, Texas Veterinary Medical Association, Texas Academy of Veterinary Practice and Comal County Veterinary Medical Association.
 He also has been in the Rotary Club for more than 20 years, 15 of those as a member of the board of directors.

-Dr. Nowland has two daughters, Jennifer and Janie, and two dogs, Vienna, a dachshund, and Javier, a chihuahua.
-In his spare time, his interests include running, biking, triathlons, watching Aggie sporting events, and any and all baseball.
+In his spare time, Dr. Nowland's interests include running, biking, watching Aggie sporting events, and any and all baseball.

 Dr. Cherry Seaton is a small animal practitioner who has been with Springtown Veterinary Hospital since 1988.